 Doctors can train for careers in plastic surgery by completing residency and/or fellowship programs at top medical schools.
 These programs can last up to six years and offer students the chance to work at leading hospitals and care centers.

-The University of Washington and the University of California - San Francisco feature leading programs in plastic surgery.
-The nationally-ranked institutions offer students a variety of areas of specialization to focus their training in plastic surgery.
+The University of Washington, the University of California - San Francisco, and Harvard University feature leading programs in plastic surgery.
+U.S News and World Report nationally-ranked each of these schools in 2016.
+All three institutions also offer students a variety of areas of specialization to focus their training in plastic surgery.

-The University of Washington (UW) School of Medicine's residents may practice at UW Medical Center, where the focus is on cosmetic surgery, breast reconstruction, trunk surgeries and microsurgery.
+The School of Medicine's residents may practice at UW Medical Center, where the focus is on breast reconstruction, trunk surgeries and microsurgery.
 The UW plastic surgery program is recognized by the Accreditation Council for Graduate Medical Education (ACGME).